SaaS Experience

 -

-I approach digital marketing as an extension of product design, not a separate discipline.
-Rather than relying on campaigns alone, I focus on how messaging, UX, and behaviour work together to drive acquisition, activation, and retention.
+I approach digital marketing as an extension of product design, focusing on how messaging, UX, and behaviour work together across the customer journey.

-Using behavioural insight to optimise conversion across touchpoints
+Use behavioural insight to improve conversion across touchpoints

-Embedding CRO principles directly into product and content decisions
+Embed CRO thinking into product and content decisions

-The result is growth that feels natural rather than forced, driven by clarity, trust, and a product experience that supports users from first touch through long-term use.
+The result is growth that feels natural, built on clarity, trust, and a product experience that supports users from first touch through long-term use.

 -

-I approach SaaS product design as a strategic discipline, not a delivery function.
+I approach SaaS product design as a strategic craft, not just delivery.

 Where Product Design, UX, and Behaviour Meet